-While it would be appropriate for parents to review documents related to the determination of eligibility prior to the eligibility determination, it would not be appropriate for JEMEZ MOUNTAIN PUBLIC SCHOOL to provide documentation of the determination of eligibility prior to discussing a child's
+While it would be appropriate for parents to review documents related to the determination of eligibility prior to the eligibility determination, it would not be appropriate for JEMEZ MOUNTAIN PUBLIC SCHOOLS to provide documentation of the determination of eligibility prior to discussing a child's eligibility for special education and related services with the parent.
+Providing documentation of the eligibility determination to a parent prior to a discussion with the parent regarding the child's eligibility could indicate that JEMEZ MOUNTAIN PUBLIC SCHOOLS made its

-- Lack of appropriate instruction in reading, including the essential components of reading instruction (as defined in section 1208(3) of the ESEA as such section was in effect on the day before the date of enactment of the Every Student Succeeds Act (December 9, 2015)); - (ii) Lack of appropriate instruction in math; - (iii) Limited English proficiency; and - (2) If the child does not otherwise meet the eligibility criteria under §300.8(a). - (c) Procedures for determining eligibility and educational need. - In interpreting evaluation data for the purpose of determining if a child is a child with a disability under §300.8, and the educational needs of the child, each public agency must- - Draw upon information from a variety of sources, including aptitude and achievement tests, parent input, and teacher recommendations, as well as information about the child's physical condition, social or cultural background, and adaptive behavior; and - (ii) Ensure that information obtained from all of these sources is documented and carefully considered. - (2) If a determination is made that a child has a disability and needs special education and related services, an IEP must be developed for the child in accordance with §§ 300.320 through 300.324.
+- (c) Procedures for determining eligibility and educational need. - In interpreting evaluation data for the purpose of determining if a child is a child with a disability under §300.8, and the educational needs of the child, each public agency must- - (i) Draw upon information from a variety of sources, including aptitude and achievement tests, parent input, and teacher recommendations, as well as information about the child's physical condition, social or cultural background, and adaptive behavior; and - (ii) Ensure that information obtained from all of these sources is documented and carefully considered. - (2) If a determination is made that a child has a disability and needs special education and related services, an IEP must be developed for the child in accordance with §§ 300.320 through 300.324.